cr1901/ATD_M117/README.md

    upload the PAL dumping gateware to your iCEBreaker.
 2. Wire up your PAL extracted from your M117 to your iCEBreaker, including a level shifter for the PAL outputs.
-3. Run e.g. `python3 -m PALdump client COM10 adt.txt` or `python3 -m PALdump client --csv COM10 adt.csv`
+3. Run e.g. `python3 -m PALdump client COM10 ATD.txt` or `python3 -m PALdump client --csv COM10 ATD.csv`
    and follow the directions at the prompt; the reset button is "UBUTTON".
    Modify your serial port name as appropriate.
-4. Your dumped PAL will be available in `adt.txt` or `adt.csv` if both dumps matched.
+4. Your dumped PAL will be available in `ATD.txt` or `ATD.csv` if both dumps matched.
    * `.txt` and `.csv` outputs are what were useful to me at the time.
 Perhaps in the future, I'll add PAL fusemaps or `.jed` output.